EDAO-Project/Jazero/README.md

 ```

 The first time you start an instance, the entity linker will construct its indexes which will take around 1 hour for a 10GB KG dataset.
+Therefore, do not start loading data until the entity linker finishes constructing its own indexes.

 The following command will install the necessary plugins.
 This can run in parallel with the index construction in the entity linker.